 Recipe inspiration

-On a personal note, I would spend hours “surfing the internet” and looking for recipes.
+I would spend hours “surfing the internet” and looking for recipes.
 Unlike today where you can digitally save recipes, I would print them out and organize them in binders.
 It’s hard to believe that was just a few decades ago!

 To this day, I still have all my printed internet recipes.

 This recipe was not only visually appealing to me, but it intrigued me because it did not look at all like my mom’s mostaccioli recipe.
-It was however very similar to my Zia Maria’s honey biscotti.
+It was, however, very similar to my Zia Maria’s honey biscotti.

-I just recently learned that in some areas of Calabria, the dialect name for these cookies is Pastura.
+I recently learned that in some areas of Calabria, the dialect name for these cookies is Pastura.

-Long story short, I adapted the recipe I found on the internet and incorporated the spices of my mom’s recipe.
+Long story short, I adapted the original recipe I found on the internet and incorporated the spices of my mom’s recipe.

-Thank you Deborah for the initial inspiration.
+Thank you, Deborah, for the initial inspiration.

-THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.
+THANKS SO MUCH for following and being part of the She Loves Biscotti community, where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,